guardian/frontend/docs/03-dev-howtos/13-Update-configuration-in-s3.md

 https://s3-eu-west-1.amazonaws.com/aws-frontend-store/config/eu-west-1-frontend.conf
 ```

-- This can be done by hand via the console or using the [aws cli tools](http://docs.aws.amazon.com/cli/latest/userguide/installing.html)
+- This can be done by hand via the console or using the [aws cli tools](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) - You need valid [Janus](https://janus.gutools.co.uk) credentials for `frontend` to do this

 - Find the current version of the config file
 ```